Frequently asked questions

 What happens if I need to cancel my trip or come home early?

-• The Health declaration is relevant to the cancellation section as well as to the medical expenses section.
+• The health statement is relevant to the cancellation section as well as to the medical expenses section.

 • You will need a doctor’s certificate to make a cancellation claim.